 In this article I will go through the pace feeding method: what it is, its benefits and how to do it right, with step-by-step instruction.
-I also include extra tips I have learnt along the way.
+If you are considering planning a pumping schedule, take a look at our general article as an introduction.
+In this article, I’ve also included extra tips I have learnt along the way!

 Note: this article was written in collaboration with Sonita Patton, a Certified Lactation Consultant (IBCLC) and author of the blog Nurse Patton.